cloudflare/cloudflare-docs/content/spectrum/protocols-per-plan.md

 | SSH                           |      |  ✔  |    ✔     |     ✔      |
 | RDP                           |      |     |    ✔     |     ✔      |

 [^1]: At the moment, Cloudflare does not support packet fragmentation for UDP packets.
-If packets are too large, they will be dropped.
+If packets are fragmented, they will be dropped at Cloudflare's edge.

 [^2]: Minecraft Java Edition is supported but Minecraft Bedrock Edition is not supported.